Georgia Department of Health Update

+On Monday, the state announced Madison County’s first confirmed COVID-19 death, a 71-year-old man with pre-existing conditions.
+The report did not identify the deceased.

-The Georgia Department of Public Health released the following numbers at noon Friday:
+The latest Georgia Department of Health includes cases 3,807 cases statewide, with

-— 2,001 total cases in the state, 566 hospitalized, 64 deaths, 9,865 tests conducted in Georgia, three Madison County cases, in 32 Clarke County, 10 in Oconee County, six in Barrow County, two in Jackson County and one in Franklin County.
+108 deaths and 818 people hospitalized.
+Other area totals include, Clarke County, 50 cases and five deaths; Barrow County, 18 and two deaths; Oconee County, 14 cases; Jackson County seven; Franklin County, four; Hart County, four; and Banks County, three; and Oglethorpe County, one.

 (0) comments